HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 **All Digital Experience Versions (8.5, 9.0, 9.5)**

-- Ability to change the context root or hostname of a Virtual Portal
+- Ability to change the context root or hostname of a virtual portal
 - Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**